kovidgoyal/kitty/docs/kittens/custom.rst

 These will be available as the ``args`` parameter in the ``main()`` and ``handle_result()`` functions.
 Note also that the current working directory of the kitten is set to the working directory of whatever program is running in the active kitty window.
+The special argument ``@selection`` is replaced by the currently selected text in the active kitty window.

 Passing the contents of the screen to the kitten